glasnt/talks/2017_07_DDDSydney/slides.md

 Note:
 left-pad is just one of countless thousands of work arounds that have been implemented due to a lack of unctionality in javascript

-Javascript doesn't have a standard library. the functionality a python, ruby or php dev takes for granted isn't ther ein javascript
+Javascript doesn't have a standard library. the functionality a python, ruby or PHP dev takes for granted isn't ther ein javascript

 and so there have been may ways that this has been worked around over the years, including fundamental libraries like jquery